mijohnson99/flatforth/README.md

 # paraforth
-**A very fast, self-hosting, native code Forth with a minuscule core (<1K)**
+**A sub-1KB, self-hosting, native code Forth without compromise**

 At the core of paraforth is a very small assembly program - just an association list of names to subroutines, and an input loop for invoking them.
-By pre-populating the list with *just* enough functionality to build *a macro assembler*, a self-extensible language kernel is born.
+By pre-populating the list with *just* enough functionality to build a macro assembler, a self-extensible language kernel is born.

-This project is a long-running exercise in building the smallest and fastest Forth possible without accepting **ANY** sacrifices in usability.
+This project is a long-running exercise in building the smallest self-sufficient Forth possible, without **ANY** sacrifices in speed or usability.
 No inputting pre-assembled machine code at runtime, and no cobbling together logic operations from NAND.

-The entire language, save for just 15 words and 756 bytes of machine code, is written in itself and builds in place on startup.
+The entire language, save for just 15 words and 756 bytes of machine code, is implemented in itself - legibly - and builds in place on startup.
+Additionally, support for full bootstrapping coming soon (TM).

-_(This project is an active work in progress.)_
+_(Please note: This project is an active work in progress.)_

 ### Quirks and Features: